 Your doctor may use the Koo-Menter Psoriasis Instrument to help decide on a treatment.
 This one-page tool asks questions to find out how much psoriasis affects your life.
 The doctor can use your answers to determine whether you need a skin cream, light therapy, or a drug that works throughout your body.

 Usually doctors start with the mildest treatments for people with mild-to-moderate psoriasis.
 Often the first treatment you’ll try is a skin cream or ointment.
 If a mild treatment doesn’t work, you’ll move up to stronger treatments until your doctor finds one that helps you.

 In general, you should not apply topical medications to open and infected areas, so speak with your doctor if your skin plaques become actively inflamed.

 What it is: Corticosteroids, or steroids, are the most commonly used topical treatment for psoriasis.

 How it works: Steroid drugs curb the growth rate of skin cells and reduce inflammation.

-- Lower-strength steroids are best for treating sensitive areas for limited periods of time, like the face, groin, and breasts.
+- Lower-strength steroids are best for treating sensitive areas for limited periods of time, like the face, groin, skin fold areas, and breasts.

 - Higher-strength steroids are best for areas of the skin that don't clear up with milder steroids or areas with thicker plaques.

 Side effects include thin skin, changes in skin color, acne, stretch marks, redness, more visible blood vessels, or increased risk for infection.
-Although uncommon, topical steroids can be absorbed into the circulation and also cause side effects such as cataracts, glaucoma, and Cushing’s syndrome.
-These uncommon side effects are more likely to occur if you use very high strength topical steroids over a large area for extended period of time.
+Although uncommon, topical steroids can be absorbed into the circulation and cause side effects such as cataracts, glaucoma, and Cushing’s syndrome.
+These uncommon side effects are more likely to occur if you use very high-strength topical steroids over a large area for an extended period of time.